The second answer to a x-team and my career story

 First 3 months I have been working with bugs in an old platform and have started new e-commerce project using Kohana framework.

 Boss was so impressed with framework possibilities, that we decide to split old platform into 2 projects.
 The old one would become an accounting system only.
 And I suppose to rewrite ticket sale processing system from scratch using Kohana framework.
 I have been working on a project for 1 year and it was launched.
 It was a success, company situation became much better.
-In next 2 years company become able to hire more developers and move from incubator to own office.
+In next 2 years company become able to more developers and move from incubator to own office.
 As I know my system is still used as backend on a company main site.
 I got salary rise 3 times and became a lead developer in a team.
-I continued with project improvement and started some parallel projects with .
+I continued with project improvement and started some parallel projects with framework 2.

 In the air ticket backend system, I have connected several external booking and air ticket host systems APIs.
 In real time all APIs were requested to give a user a combined result.
 Also, all necessary steps to buy a ticket were implemented, including payment systems integration and documents generation.
 We had integrated Aviasales and there was a bit high load.